hadasbro/jLogger/README.md

 **Aspect I/O Method handler & logger**

-This is convinient method input/output logger.
+This is convinient input/output handler & logger.
 You can use it to handle and/or log any input and/or output from any method.
 You can also use this module as Request/Response logger for any controller or REST controller or any other purpose.

 What's inside: